SCECcode/pycsep/docs/concepts/evaluations.rst

 .. note::
     Something about great power and great responsibility...
 For the most reliable results, write a loader function that can ingest your forecast into the model provided by PyCSEP.
 Mock-classes can work, but should only be used in certain circumstances.
-In particular, they are very useful for writing software tests.
+In particular, they are very useful for writing software tests or to prototype features that can be added into the package.

 This section will walk you through how to compare two forecasts using the :func:`paired_t_test<csep.core.poisson_evaluations>` with mock forecast and catalog classes.
 This sounds much more complex than it really is, and it gives you the flexibility